 Following that, they will make a diagnosis that will determine your treatment plan.
 You will collaborate to understand the goals and expectations of each step of your personalized treatment plan.
 The main goal is to get rid of the pain in your neck as quickly as possible.
 Your therapist will also collaborate with your primary care physician if necessary!

 You may be wondering what treatments are most likely to be included in your treatment plan.
-Our Dunes Plaza and Sand Creek physical therapists will give you specific exercises to strengthen, build, and improve the muscles and tissues in your neck.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists will give you specific exercises to strengthen, build, and improve the muscles and tissues in your neck.
 Many therapists use manual or hands-on therapy, which consists of specific techniques designed to reduce stiffness and improve the range of motion in your neck.

 We will also concentrate on improving your posture to aid in the recovery of your neck muscles and to prevent re-injury in the future.
 Additional treatment options may include ice and heat therapy, ultrasound, or electrical stimulation, as determined by your physical therapist.

 Injuries to tissues and bone are the most common reason for neck pain, however, certain degenerative conditions can also lead to neck pain.

 Some common conditions that give you pain in your neck include: